 - Does the article actually discourage talking to a veterinarian?
 If the author is distrustful of vets, it's a red flag.
 Vets are human and not all are equal; if you don't trust your vet, find a better one, don't just trust some random online author who talks a good talk.

 - Does the information sound too good to be true?
 It probably is.
 Are there claims and advice that sound far-fetched?
 They probably are.
-Contact your vet before you take any of that advice.
+Contact your vet before you follow any of that advice.

 Best Websites for Veterinary Information

 Obviously, you still want to be able to search online when you need veterinary information.
-The following websites contain trusted, up-to-date, educational information for pet owners that is based upon facts.
+The following websites generally contain trusted, up-to-date, educational information for pet owners that is based upon facts.
 The information in these sites in intended to accompany your own vet's advice, not replace it.
 Be sure to communicate with your vet before making changes that can affect your pet's health.
 The next time you have a question about your pet, consider one of the following websites:

 Veterinary Medicine on About.com: This website is about all things veterinary and it is run by an actual veterinarian.